jamescooke/blog/content/pages/fublo.rst

 If you have any questions or need information about Fublo, or you'd like to discuss contract work, you can reach me via email on `hi AT jamescooke DOT info`.

-There is also an old `Fublo Twitter account <http://twitter.com/fublo/>`_ which I shall be cleaning up going forwards.

 Thanks for stopping by.